-Alongside FerriScan[®], an increasing number of our customers are now using our Cardiac T2 measurement service to assess cardiac iron in their patients.
+Alongside FerriScan®, an increasing number of our customers are now opting to use our Cardiac T2 measurement service to assess cardiac iron in their patients.
 This is because in conditions such as thalassaemia, a high liver-iron-concentration (LIC) can lead to an increased risk of toxic iron accumulation in the heart.
-Iron may begin to accumulate in the heart and other organs, potentially causing toxic damage and death.
-Changes in LIC generally precede changes in heart iron loading, thereby acting as an early warning sign of possible future cardiac complications.
+Once a certain LIC threshold is exceeded, iron may begin to accumulate in the heart and other organs, potentially causing toxic damage and death.
+In this way, changes in LIC generally precede changes in heart iron loading, thereby acting as an early warning sign of possible future cardiac complications.
+Cardiac T2 is being increasingly requested by clinicians alongside a FerriScan measurement of LIC to enable better-informed decisions on the management of patients at risk of iron-induced organ damage.